hazelcast/hazelcast-nodejs-client/README.md

 If you prefer to keep your `hazelcast-client.json` file somewhere else, you can override the environment variable `HAZELCAST_CLIENT_CONFIG` with the location of your config file.
 In this case, the client uses the configuration file specified in the environment variable.

-For the structure of `hazelcast-client.json`, take a look at [hazelcast-client-full.json](test/config/hazelcast-client-full.json).
+For the structure of `hazelcast-client.json`, see the [hazelcast-client-full.json file](test/config/hazelcast-client-full.json).
 You can use only the relevant parts of the file in your `hazelcast-client.json` and remove the rest.
-Default configuration is used for any part that you do not explicitly set in `hazelcast-client.json`.
+The default configuration is used for any part that you do not explicitly set in the `hazelcast-client.json` file.

 ---

-If you run Hazelcast IMDG members in a different server than the client, you most probably have configured the members' ports and cluster names as explained in the previous section.
+If you run the Hazelcast IMDG members in a different server than the client, you most probably have configured the members' ports and cluster names as explained in the previous section.
 If you did, then you need to make certain changes to the network settings of your client.

 ### Group Settings